 How to Do a Cut Crease

 To create a cut crease, you’ll need to apply eyeshadow just above the natural crease of your eyes, and ‘cut’ this new line with concealer or foundation to ensure it appears sharp and polished.
-Additionally, it is also essential to select an eyeshadow to be applied above the crease that is darker or contrasting to your chosen lid colour.
+Additionally, it is also essential to select an eyeshadow to be applied above the crease that is darker or contrasting to your chosen lid color.

 Natural Cut Crease

 If you’re looking for a simple, stunning way to define your eyes, but still want that effortless, “I woke up like this” appearance, a natural cut crease is for you.
-This style will make your eyes stand out by creating definition and highlighting your features.
+This style will make your eyes stand out by creating a definition and highlighting your features.
 With a little practice, the steps to achieve this look are simple.